Minipada/minipada/README.md

 I thrive in challenging environments and am highly adaptable and anti-fragile.
 I love finding creative solutions to complex problems and am always eager to take on new challenges.

 Beyond work, I relish immersing in nature and the vibrant Jewish community of [Eimsbüttel](https://www.wikiwand.com/en/Eimsb%C3%BCttel).
 Hiking in nearby forests, community events, and cooking traditional Moroccan Jewish food bring me great joy.
-I enjoy practicing languages and sharing these experiences with others, including my Ashkenazi friends.
-Connecting our diverse backgrounds under the same religion is an amazing way to learn about different cultures while indulging my love of food and language.
+I enjoy practicing languages and sharing these experiences with others.
+Connecting diverse backgrounds is an amazing way to learn about different cultures while indulging my love of food and language.

 You can find me on: